Fixed-Dimensional Energy Games are in Pseudo-Polynomial Time: Introduction

 \subsubsection{Contributions.}

-We show in this paper that the arbitrary initial credit problem for $d$-dimensional energy games can be solved in time $(|V| \cdot \|E\|)^{O(d^4)}$ where $|V|$ is the number of vertices of the input multi-weighted game graph and $\|E\|$ the maximal value that labels its edges, i.e.\ in pseudo-polynomial time (see \autoref{cor:arbit}).
-We then deduce that the given initial credit problem for general multi-dimensional energy games is \EXP[2]-complete, and also in pseudo-polynomial time when the dimension is fixed (see \autoref{cor:given}), thus closing the gap left open in~\citep{brazdil10,courtois14}.
+We show in this paper that the arbitrary initial credit problem for $d$-dimensional energy games can be solved in time $O(|V| \cdot \|E\|)^{O(d^4)}$ where $|V|$ is the number of vertices of the input multi-weighted game graph and $\|E\|$ the maximal value that labels its edges, and also deduce that the given initial credit problem is solvable in time $O(|V| \cdot \|E\|)^{2^{O(d \cdot \log d)}}$ (see \autoref{cor:energy.upper}).
+Both bounds are pseudo-polynomial when the dimension is fixed, and the latter establishes \EXP[2]-completeness closing the gap left open in~\citep{brazdil10,courtois14}.
 Our parameterised bounds are of practical interest because typical instances of energy games would have small dimension but might have a large number of vertices. \ifshort \else \fi By the results of \citet{chatterjee10}, another consequence is that we can decide the existence of a \emph{finite-memory} winning strategy for fixed-dimensional \emph{mean-payoff} games in pseudo-polynomial time.
 The existence of a finite-memory winning strategy is the most relevant problem for controller synthesis, but until now, solving fixed-dimensional mean-payoff games in pseudo-polynomial time required infinite memory strategies~\citep{chatterjee13}.

 \ifshort \fi